IS 315 Computer Systems Analysis and Design I

 Textbooks can be purchased though the Parkville Bookstore

-Both the book and the software will be used for IS315 and IS316.
+The book and the student software for Visible Analyst can be purchased as a package.
+Both the book and the software will be needed for IS315 and IS316.

 Textbooks can be purchased through the MBS bookstore